apocaliss92/scrypted-advanced-notifier/README.md

  - `Minimum notification delay`, delay between notifications from the same camera, can be overridden on the device
  - `Active devices`, devices enabled for the notifications, they can be manually selected or triggered by the MQTT `Active entities topic` topic
  - `Notifiers`, notifiers to be used to send notifications
+ - `Ignore snapshot on no notifiers`, do not take any snapshot for the cameras not active to notify
+ - `Snapshot width/height` - Dimensions of the snapshot (also enabled in specific notifier tab to be overridden)

  ## Texts
  Contains a configurable text contains parameters to show the notification texts.
 Usefull for translations in local languages.
 The following parameters can be used: